-All emergency notification systems that were tested--OxyAlert, emergency siren, and loudspeaker--functioned properly for the duration of the drill
+All emergency notification systems that were tested--OxyAlert, emergency siren, and loudspeaker.

 Emergency Notification to the College Community (OxyAlerts, Etc.)

 The College will immediately notify the campus community upon confirmation of an emergency or dangerous situation that involves an immediate threat to the health or safety of students or employees.
 An "immediate" threat includes an imminent or impending threat, such as an approaching fire, earthquake, gas leak, or an outbreak of serious illness.
 These situations may occur on campus or in the local neighborhood and pose an immediate threat to the health and safety of campus community members.